Listening to the Student Experience in Chemistry

 North Seattle College, Seattle, Washington, USA

 This is a link to a story of how documentation can be applied in higher education.
 Documentation enables all of us to listen more deeply to the student experience, hear their voices again in slow time, and reconsider teaching and learning.
-We wish to illustrate how documentation provides the opportunity for teachers to revisit their teaching and students to revisit the choices they make in the moments they struggle in order for everyone involved to better understand how both instructors and students grow towards more competent and more intentional ways of being.
+Listening to Students PDF We wish to illustrate how documentation provides the opportunity for teachers to revisit their teaching and students to revisit the choices they make in the moments they struggle in order for everyone involved to better understand how both instructors and students grow towards more competent and more intentional ways of being.

 We videotaped a small group of first year general chemistry students as they worked together to attempt to understand the single challenge of representing with red and blue colored pencils the charge distribution in one molecule.
 We wanted to apply what we had encountered inMaking Learning Visible, a book published by Project Zero at Harvard and Reggio Children in Reggio Emilia, Italy.
 Our query: does documentation inform educators and participants to enhance both the opportunities and the participation?